thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Functions.desc.md

 # An Introduction to Functions with JavaScript

-Today, we're going to explore the fascinating world of functions.
-This world may bewilder or intimidate some of you.
-Find solace in the fact that functions are nothing more than a way of re-using code.
-This realization will help you to eventually embrace the usage of functions and, dare I say, excitement for them.
-At the end of today's lessons, I hope that you guys are able to add functions to your coding tool-belt.
+Today we're going to explore the fascinating world of functions.
+This world may bewilder and/or intimidate some of you - but find solace in the fact that functions are nothing more than a way of re-using code.
+This realization will help you to eventually embrace the usage of functions.
+At the end of today's lessons, I hope that you all are able to add functions to your coding tool-belt.

 ## Objectives

 * Explain what a function is conceptually
 * Write a function that takes parameters
 * Write a function that returns a value
-* Describe variable scope in javascript and how it relates to functions
+* Describe variable scope in JavaScript and how it relates to functions

 ### What is a Function?

 In one sentence, we can say that a function is a sequence of instructions that achieve a specific task.
 I've always found definitions to be more meaningful when they are tied to the world around us.
-So let's pause for a moment and think of real-world examples that fit our definition....
+So let's pause for a moment and think of real-world examples that fit our definition...

 When I think about functions in the real world, I often consider a recipe (e.g., making pumpkin pie) or a manual (e.g. assembling a coffee table from IKEA).